Route 2: Individual Doctoral Position in a Participating Research Group

 - Letter of admission issued by the program office

-- The original thesis agreement (Promotionsvereinbarung) signed by you and your supervisor
+- The original thesis agreement (Promotionsvereinbarung) signed by you and your supervisors

-- Master diploma or equivalent and certified translation if the document is neither in German nor English
+- Bachelor and Master diploma or equivalent and certified translations if the documents are neither in German nor English

-- Official recognition by ZAB of degrees awarded outside Germany
+- Official recognition by Central Office for Foreign Education (ZAB) of degrees awarded outside Germany